-Author and Share Power BI Reports on Real-Time Oracle Data
+Create Power BI Reports on Real-Time Oracle Data

-Use the CData ODBC Driver for Oracle to visualize Oracle data in Power BI Desktop and then upload to the Power BI service.
+Use the CData ODBC Driver for Oracle to visualize Oracle data in Power BI Desktop.

-With built-in support for ODBC on Microsoft Windows, CData ODBC Drivers provide self-service integration with self-service analytics tools such as Microsoft Power BI.
+With built-in support for ODBC on Microsoft Windows, the CData ODBC Drivers provide self-service integration with self-service analytics tools such as Microsoft Power BI.
 The CData ODBC Driver for Oracle links your Power BI reports to operational Oracle data.
 You can monitor Oracle data through dashboards and ensure that your analysis reflects Oracle data in real time by scheduling refreshes or refreshing on demand.
 This article details how to use the ODBC driver to create real-time visualizations of Oracle data in Microsoft Power BI Desktop and then upload to Power BI.

 The CData ODBC Drivers offer unmatched performance for interacting with live Oracle data in Power BI due to optimized data processing built into the driver.
 When you issue complex SQL queries from Power BI to Oracle, the driver pushes supported SQL operations, like filters and aggregations, directly to Oracle and utilizes the embedded SQL Engine to process unsupported operations (often SQL functions and JOIN operations) client-side.
 With built-in dynamic metadata querying, you can visualize and analyze Oracle data using native Power BI data types.